"We have the right to know what is in our food."

+Genetic modification produces results that otherwise would not appear in nature.
 Down to Earth is opposed to the development of products containing GMOs because we believe they may pose health, safety, and other potential risks that far outweigh the purported benefits.
-We are taking bold steps to rid our stores of GMOs.

-- Avoid purchasing any new food products that may contain GMOs
+- Avoid purchasing any new food products with major ingredients that may contain GMOs

 - Actively support organic and sustainable farming methods

-- Advocate for the consumer’s “right-to- know,” including labeling of products that contain GMOs
+- Support customer’s “right-to- know,” including labeling of products that contain GMOs

 - Educate and communicate about the economic, social, health, and environmental impacts of GMOs